viveknathani/workdiff/README.md

 3. `branch`: branch to pick commits from
 4. `interval`: cron expression to define your interval of fetching data and posting to slack
 5. `since`: pick commits since when? acceptable values: `LAST_DAY` | `LAST_WEEK` | `LAST_MONTH`
+6. `slackUrlKey`: The environment variable in which your slack webhook URL is stored.

+Important => For every owner in the file, `workdiff` expects a corresponding environment variable, `GITHUB_TOKEN_${owner}`.
+This is your personal access token generated on github.

 This file is checked into the codebase.
 Everytime you deploy the service, it will run a bootstrap operation that does the following:
 1. Collect all tasks to run from the `jsonl` file.